eohta/eohta/README.md

 I'm Eiji Ota, a freelance data scientst / algorithm developer from Japan.

-If you find any bugs in my repository or have any advice, please feel free to send me an email.
+If you find any bugs in my repository or have any advice, please feel free to contact me.

 ![contact-address](./contact-address.png)